dnxware/dnxware-org/docs/configuration/unit_testing_rules.md

 ### `<alert_test_case>`

-Prometheus allows you to have same alertname for different alerting rules.
+dnxware allows you to have same alertname for different alerting rules.
 Hence in this unit testing, you have to list the union of all the firing alerts for the alertname under a single `<alert_test_case>`.

 ``` yaml
 # It's the time elapsed from time=0s when the alerts have to be checked.